tinymce/tinymce-docs/modules/ROOT/pages/rtc-troubleshooting.md

----
-layout: default
-title: Troubleshooting information for the Real-Time Collaboration (RTC) plugin
+# Troubleshooting information for the Real-Time Collaboration (RTC) plugin
-title_nav: RTC Troubleshooting
+:title_nav: RTC Troubleshooting
-description: Useful information for troubleshooting issues with the RTC plugin.
+:description: Useful information for troubleshooting issues with the RTC plugin.
-keywords: rtc faq trouble troubleshoot troubleshooting bug
+:keywords: rtc faq trouble troubleshoot troubleshooting bug
----

 This documentation is in progress.
 Please contact us with any suggestions you think should be here.